Rats, they can get into most places. As if it isn’t bad enough that they can get into your home, but they also can set up a nest in your car.

 Regularly check the engine compartment.

 This is very similar to the first tip and is all about disturbing the rat.
-If you are lifting the hood to regularly check the engine compartment regularly, you are basically letting the rat know that this is not a place to set up home.
+So if you are lifting the hood to check the engine compartment regularly, you are letting the rat know that this is not a place to set up home.

 The engine bay is not the only place a rat will want to set up a home.
-Ensure that you check all areas of the car.
+Therefore, ensure that you check all areas of the car.

 If you want to know how to keep rats out of your engine… then you can address this by starting your engine up regularly, and by lifting the hood up regularly too.